1. Developing Linux Applications with NI LabVIEW

 National Instruments provides run-time support on Linux for applications built with the LabWindows/CVI development environment for Windows.
 This means that applications developed with LabWindows/CVI on a Windows OS can be compiled and run on supported Linux distributions with the LabWindows/CVI Run-Time Module installed.

-For a detailed information on supported Linux distributions with the LabWindows/CVI Run-Time Module, visit KnowledgeBase 5CNEG20S: What Linux Distributions Do National Instruments Drivers and Software Support?
+For a detailed information on supported Linux distributions with the LabWindows/CVI Run-Time Module, visit the National Instruments Driver and Software Support for Linux Distributions page

 To learn more about the process of compiling and running LabWindows/CVI applications on Linux, see the tutorial: Introduction to the LabWindows/CVI Run-Time Module for Linux.
 To purchase the LabWindows/CVI Run-Time Module, visit the NI LabWindows/CVI Run-Time Module for Linux product page.